 Baby Friendly Hospital

-We are the first BFHI-certififed hospital in Singapore.
+We are the first BFHI-certified hospital in Singapore.
 We encourage early breast feeding as well as rooming in the baby with mother as much as possible.

 For more information, please click here to read the press release.